-Prince Harry questions official version of Princess Diana's death
+Prince Harry says it became 'Meghan versus Kate'

 - Published

-Harry said he had been left with a "post-traumatic stress injury" after his mother's death in 1997 and had struggled to accept she had died.
+Prince Harry said that while Prince William never tried to dissuade him from marrying Meghan he did "air some concerns" and warned Harry: "This is gonna be really hard for you".

-He also spoke of wanting to reconnect with his family, but blamed the UK press for creating "conflict".
+"I still to this day don't truly understand which part… he was talking about.
+But maybe, you know, maybe he predicted what the British press's reaction was gonna be."

-Harry spoke of the emotional impact of the death of his mother and in his book describes returning to the scene of the car accident in Paris.
+In the interview, Harry also spoke of the emotional impact of the death of his mother and in his book describes returning to the scene of the car accident in Paris - and asking to be driven through it at the same speed as she was in 1997.

-He said: "I'd always imagined the tunnel was some treacherous passageway, inherently dangerous but it was just a short, simple, no frills tunnel.
+He said: "I'd always imagined the tunnel was some treacherous passageway, inherently dangerous but it was just a short, simple, no-frills tunnel.
 No reason anyone should ever die inside it."

 He saw no point in reopening inquiries into the car accident - but questioned the official conclusions about the night of the crash.